 You’ll get free phone customer support 24 hours a day.
 If you really need help, Schwab has 300 offices around the country.
 (Expect to pay for this kind of customer support.)

 The downside?
 Uninvested cash in your Schwab account will generate very little interest for you.
 Schwab will keep the vast majority of those earnings to pay for your commission-free trades.

 This won’t matter so much if you don’t let your money sit uninvested, and since Schwab lets you invest in partial shares, keeping your money active should be easier.

 - Top-notch market research

-- Partial share investing available
+- Partial share investing is available

 - Miniscule earnings on non-invested cash